Have you created a well-defined SaaS startup sales strategy for your company?

 You can offer a freemium version of your tool with something like a limited number of reports or a limited number of email recipients.
 This will encourage people to upgrade to scale their efforts and business growth.

-Pro Tip: Use free trials and demos to prepare your prospective customers to make a purchase and then direct them towards the next stage.
+Pro Tip: Use free trials and demos to prepare your prospective customers to make a purchase and then direct them toward the next stage.

 This is probably the most crucial part of your entire sales process as this is where conversions happen.
 By now, you should have enough leads ready and prepped for making purchase decisions.